petuum-inc/poseidon-release/docs/source/tutorial-private.rst

       -o,--out OUTPUT_FOLDER
                             output log folder

 Say we wish to run Poseidon on two nodes, IP1 and IP2.
 We must create a ``config.json`` to specify our configurations.
 The runner ``psd_run`` uses ssh to communicate with the cluster, so certain options must be added, such as username.
+If you wish to use a virtualenv, you can specify it using the json as well.
+The path should correspond to $VIRTUAL_ENV environment variable (after virtualenv ``activate`` script has been run).
+Note below that the virtualenv keyword is optional.
+Remove if you installed without virtualenv.

 .. code:: json

     {
+      "virtualenv": "/path/to/virtualenv",
       "username": "<cluster username>",
       "worker_nodes": [
         "<IP1>",